 The Eco-schools scheme is one of the largest school networks, concerned with improving eco-standards in schools across the world.
 Broadly speaking, it provides member schools with a framework by which to begin evaluating its current processes in terms of the environment.
 The Eco-schools programme's objective is ultimately to help schools raise green standards by advising them on the improvements they can make.

-The TOTAL Green School Awards aims to assist and encourage environmental education for young people aged 5-11.
+The Better Energy School AWARDS (formerly known as Total Green School Awards) aims to assist and encourage environmental education for young people aged 5-11.
 They promote cross-curricular work on the environment and offer opportunities to study energy including fossil fuels and alternative technologies, linking with the National Curriculum for England and Wales.

 Generation Green is a schools education programme from British Gas designed to inspire young people, their teachers, parents and the wider community to tackle sustainability and energy efficiency.
 The programme offers free curriculum-linked resources and a range of ideas for activities designed to help all schools on their journey to becoming more sustainable.
 We also provide the opportunity to win great prizes that will help schools save energy.